magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/attributes.md

 You can achieve higher performance with Attributes Cache enabled (see <b>cache.attributes.enabled</b> property of the [Configuration properties](/docs/{{docsPrefix}}user-guide/install/config/#thingsboard-core-settings))

-Having attributes cache enabled ThingsBoard will load the specific attribute from the database only once, all subsequent requests to the attribute will be loaded from the faster cache connection.
+Having attributes cache enabled IoT Hub will load the specific attribute from the database only once, all subsequent requests to the attribute will be loaded from the faster cache connection.

 **NOTE:** If you are using Redis cache, make sure that you change <b>maxmemory-policy</b> to <b>allkeys-random</b> to prevent Redis from filling up all available memory.